Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 The `DurationCannotBeZero` variant represents an error indicating that a proposal's duration cannot be zero.
 In other words, when attempting to create a proposal, if the duration specified for the proposal is zero, this error will be raised.

-- The `InvalidAcceptancePercentage` variant represents an error indicating that the acceptance percentage of a proposal is invalid.
-When creating a proposal, this error will be raised if the specified acceptance percentage falls outside the valid range (0-100).
+The `InvalidAcceptancePercentage` variant indicates that a proposal's acceptance percentage is invalid.
+This error will be raised when creating a proposal if the specified acceptance percentage falls outside the valid range (0-100).

   ```rust
   pub enum CreationError {